surifirstpin/biplus_documentation/docs/DataRun.md

 - **Explore Enabled** to explore data which are grouped.
 - **Stacked** are used whether to stack the values at y-axis.
 - **Datasets** specifies the alignment, formats, currency, number of y-axis and grouping of aggregates for the legends used in the visualization menu.
-- **Calculate on Raw data** Calculates the field values before applying grouping ,pivot or other parameters.
+- **Calculate on Raw data** Calculates the field values before applying grouping, pivot or other parameters.

 ### Group aggregate
-  it helps you in displaying consolidated values grouped fields.
+  It displays consolidated values of grouped fields.

 **a.** Enable row grouping by selecting the checkbox.
 **b.** You can explore the primary column fields data individually, which are grouped under the column field.
 **c.**  Select the field for which you want to perform row grouping.